History in Structure

 Interior

 Painted stucco interior with boarded timber ceiling of 4 cants.
 Pointed double-chamfered chancel arch with hoodmould on carved stone heads.
 N wall has 4-bay arcade with pointed arches, round columns and moulded caps for intended N aisle, and S wall has similar 2-bay arcade for proposed S chapel.
 Heavy boarded S door beneath W end organ gallery with pipe organ.
-Stained glass: E window of 1852, life of Christ in 3 sexfoils, richly coloured.
-Nave S has, from W, Nativity to dead of both World Wars; Annunciation by Mayer of Munich to W. Richards and wife (died 1890 and 1893); St David window of c1990 by Barry Brady; window to Sister Pierre died 1952, Virgin Mary.
-N side has from W: window to C. A. Blake (d 1911) of St Anthony; late C20 Passionists memorial window of St Paul of The Cross presumably by B. Brady; Annunciation window to J. and W. Regan (died 1906 and 1908), highly coloured, by Mayer; similar window to W. and C. Regan (died 1892 and 1904) signed by Mayer.
+Stained glass: E window of 1852, life of Christ in 3 sexfoils, richly coloured, probably by the Hardman firm.
+Nave S has, from W: Nativity to dead of both World Wars; Annunciation by Mayer of Munich to W. Richards and wife (died 1890 and 1893); St David window of c1990 by Barry Brady; window to Sister Pierre died 1952 of Virgin Mary.
+N side has from W: window to C. A. Blake (died 1911) of St Anthony; late C20 Passionist memorial window of St Paul of The Cross presumably by Brady; Annunciation window to J. and W. Regan (died 1906 and 1908), highly coloured, by Mayer; similar window to W. and C. Regan (died 1892 and 1904) signed by Mayer.
 Chancel side windows with patterned glass.
 Small octagonal stone font, 1889.
-Altar, by Hansom, is painted Caen stone with 3 trefoiled arches on coloured marble colonettes, carved spandrels.
-Highly ornate painted stone Gothic reredos above with 4 canopied niches with large carved figures of St Paul of the Cross, St Winefride, St Patrick and St Bridget, flanking taller niche with brass crucifix.
+Sanctuary reordered but retains altar, by Hansom, painted Caen stone with 3 trefoiled arches on coloured marble colonettes, carved spandrels.
+Highly ornate painted stone Gothic reredos also by Hansom above with 4 canopied niches with large carved figures of St Paul of the Cross, St Winefride, St Patrick and St Bridget, flanking taller niche with brass crucifix.
 Marble lining to niches, crocketted gables and finials.
 Ogee-headed piscina on S wall, shelf on N.

 Reasons for Listing

-Included as an early example in the region of correct revived Gothic, by a leading Victorian designer of Catholic churches.
+Included for its special architectural interest as an early example in the region of correct revived Gothic, by a leading Victorian designer of Catholic churches.
+An important building in the local townscape and group value with attached monastery / clergy house.

 External Links